syncfusion-content/angular-api-docs/api/angular2/ejGrid.md

 ngAfterViewInit(){

-    this.Grid.widget.removeSortedColumns("OrderID");    // Removes a column from sorted column collections this.Grid.widget.removeSortedcolumns(["CustomerID","ShipCity"]);   // Removes specified collection of columns from sorted column collections
+    this.Grid.widget.removeSortedColumns("OrderID");    // Removes a column from sorted column collections this.Grid.widget.removeSortedColumns(["CustomerID","ShipCity"]);   // Removes specified collection of columns from sorted column collections

    }
    @ViewChild('grid') Grid: EJComponents<any, any>;   // Create grid instance.